-If you meet the admission requirements and can pay the tuition (or have been pre-approved for a student loan to cover the tuition), then the next step is to attend an Information Session in your area.
+If you meet the admission requirements and can pay the tuition (or you believe you can qualify for a student loan to cover the tuition), then the next step is to attend an Information Session in your area.
 At the information session, you will have the opportunity to connect with one of our TCA recruiters and get more detailed information regarding the training program and application process.

-The training is offered in four locations: Baton Rouge, Louisiana; Corpus Christi, Texas; Pasadena, Texas; and Port Arthur, Texas.
-The training takes four months and features both classroom and field training (at various work sites).
+The training is typically offered in four locations: Baton Rouge, Louisiana; Corpus Christi, Texas; Pasadena, Texas; and Port Arthur, Texas.
+The locations may vary depending on our need for tankermen in each area.

 It depends on the company’s need for tankermen.
 At a maximum, the program will run three times/year.